What’s New on Netflix in May 2023

 What’s coming to Netflix on May 18

-- XO, Kitty (Season 1) Netflix originals – Spinoff series of the rom-com film series To All The Boys about teenage matchmaker Kitty Song Covey having her own relationship problems when she travels to South Korea.
+- XO, Kitty (Season 1) Netflix originals – Spin-off series to the rom-com film series For All the Boys about teen matchmaker Kitty Song Covey having her own relationship issues when she travels to South Korea.

 - Yakitori: Soldiers of Misfortune (Season 1) Netflix originals – Japanese anime series based on the light novel of the same name.
 Taito Ban and Asami Seto to voice.